 The neutral Powers may, however, place conditions or restrictions on the

 passage or landing of medical aircraft on their territory.
 Such possible

 conditions or restrictions shall be applied equally to all Parties to the

-Unless agreed otherwise between the neutral Power and the Parties to the
+Unless otherwise agreed between the neutral Powers and the Parties to the

-conflict, the wounded and sick who are disembarked, with the consent of the
+conflict, the wounded, sick or shipwrecked who are disembarked with the

-local authorities, on neutral territory by medical aircraft, shall be
+consent of the local authorities on neutral territory by medical aircraft

-detained by the neutral Power, where so required by international law, in
+shall be detained by the neutral Power, where so required by international

-such a manner that they cannot again take part in operations of war.
-The
+law, in such a manner that they cannot again take part in operations of war.

-cost of their accommodation and internment shall be borne by the Power on
+The cost of their accommodation and internment shall be borne by the Power

 Nevertheless, in the case of countries which already use as emblem, in